Hampton Lilibridge House

 Most Probably so, but it depends on who you believe.

-The result of the priest’s cleansing was a houseful of mellowed spirits with a change of heart, who were willing to share this special place with the living, who take such good care of it.
+The result of the priest’s cleansing was a houseful of mellowed spirits with a change of heart, who were willing to share this special place with the living, who have taken such good care of it.

 It seems to some observers that the spirits who can basically behave themselves are still there, and are now at peace with sharing the house with the new owners.